Cruise Ship Sexual Harassment Lawyers

 There’s a secret lying in wait off our shores.
 Cruise liners are advertised as vessels of luxury, promising days filled with decadent food, constant entertainment, and countless options for recreation and relaxation.
 At the same time, cruise ships have a dark secret—a problem that they’ve barely begun to confront.
 It’s a problem that is, unfortunately, as common on the seas as it is on land.

 Cruise line crews have repeatedly been accused of raping passengers since 2010.

 Between 2010 and 2014, there were over 150 reported cases of sexual assault or attempted rape on board cruise ships.
-Law enforcement experts, speaking about sexual assault cases in general, estimate that these 150 cases represent only a third of total sexual assaults that occurred during that time period, bringing the potential total up to 450 or more.
+Law enforcement experts, speaking about sexual assault cases in general, estimate that these 150 cases represent only a third of total sexual assaults that occurred during that period, bringing the potential total up to 450 or more.
 That’s 450 victims of sexual violence, an unacceptable statistic by any measure.